Alcohol is party fuel. It doesn’t just improve parties. It creates them.

 - Scientific binge drinking tip #6: To minimize the damage from an indeterminate amount of alcohol, consume a large meal composed of lots of slowly digesting protein and fiber before you go drinking.
 For maximum damage control, add a bioavailable curcumin supplement to it.

-By the way, the folk wisdom not to mix types of alcohol or not to drink beer after wine after both myths.
+By the way, the folk wisdom not to mix types of alcohol or not to drink beer after wine are both myths.
 Neither the types of drink nor the order in which you drink them influences your hangover, only the total blood alcohol concentration does.
 Most people just tend to drink more in total when they consume a lot of different forms of alcohol.
 So feel free to mix-and-match at your pleasure.

 Although we can influence how much alcohol reaches the blood, we cannot influence how much is digested.
 That means the calories in alcohol still count.
 Let’s look at how to deal with that.